jrpool/learning-os-software/global-requirements/soa.md

 ### Ease of Replacement

-If a service needs to be replaced for some reason (scalability, maintainability, etc.), as long as we provide a consistent API to the consumers of that service, *how* something is implementation is irrelevant.
+If a service needs to be replaced for some reason (scalability, maintainability, etc.), as long as we provide a consistent API to the consumers of that service, *how* something is implemented is irrelevant.
 This allows for drop-in replacement without disturbing the rest of the system.

 ### Best Tool for the Job

 In a typical monolithic web application, there's typically a single data store (relational DBMS), front-end framework (server-rendered templates, React.js, or whatever), etc. Developers are then forced to figure out how to solve the problem within that framework.
-With an SOA-approach, each service is responsible for its own data and interfaces.
+With an SOA approach, each service is responsible for its own data and interfaces.

 ## Service Types